 Air passenger transport - monthly statistics

 - Data extracted in September 2016.
 Most recent data: Further Eurostat information, Main tables and Database.
-Planned article update: January 2017.
+Planned article update: May and October 2017.

 This article describes the recent monthly development of passenger transport by air in the European Union (EU).
 A distinction is made between national (domestic), intra and extra-EU transport, and the article also looks at the importance of airports.